rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 <img src="img/knowledge.png" alt="Knowledge = JTB - G" title="Knowledge = JTB - G" width="700"/>

+The Stopped Clock:

->   The Stopped Clock.
-You're walking by a clock that you've always known
+>   You're walking by a clock that you've always known
 >   to be accurate in the past.
 You glance up at it and see that it reads
 >   five o'clock; on the basis of this you believe that it's five o'clock.
 >   Your belief is justified, and as it happens it is five o'clock.
 >   But unbeknownst to you, the clock stopped exactly twelve hours ago.

-- from Russell's "Human Knowledge: Its Scope & Limits"
+-- from Russell's "Human Knowledge: Its Scope & Limits"

 ### Pseudoscience